deathbymigas/auto-annotated-portfolio/content/pages/info.md

       time.

-      Like most designers, I prefer a data-informed approach to my work, leveraging both qualitative and quantitative research and analytics to create everything from design systems to web apps and native mobile experiences.
+      Like a lot of designers, I prefer a data-informed approach to my work, leveraging both qualitative and quantitative research and analytics to create everything from design systems to web apps and native mobile experiences.